 Students who study business administration often start with a bachelor’s degree.
-Based on their career development plan, they might go on to pursue postgraduate studies, enrolling in a master’s and even a doctoral program.
+Based on their career development plan, they might go on to pursue a finance degree, accounting, or other related studies.
+They might also go for postgraduate studies, enrolling in a master’s and even a doctoral program.
 The core skills you will need to succeed in business administration include organizational skills, communication skills, problem-solving skills, financial management, and leadership skills.

 Schools offering a business degree can have different specializations.
 What you choose to focus on will ultimately depend on your area of interest.
 Examples of specializations in business administration are Accounting, Human Resources, International Business, Marketing, Sales, and Finance.

-In this guide, you will learn more about the advantages of studying business administration and the usual business administration career paths that most graduates take.
+In this guide, you will learn more about the advantages of studying business administration and the usual business administration careers most graduates pursue.
 Other sections cover how you can advance your career and what positions you can consider if ever you decide that you want to work in a different field but still be able to use the skills and knowledge you learned in business administration.

 Business administration careers can be found in practically any company that needs professionals to help them manage the business.
 Whether your interest is financial management, marketing, human resources, or even information systems, your business skills and know-how can help you qualify for positions in these fields.